Which SUP Paddle Should I Buy?

 The blade is made with heavy-duty polypropylene with a rib running down the middle to make it super sturdy.
 The shape is another hybrid flat tear-drop.
 The perfect all-around blade shape.

-The best material for paddles is Carbon Fiber and the BPS SUP Paddle is the first Carbon Fiber paddle on this list today.
+The best material for stand up paddle board paddles is Carbon Fiber and the BPS SUP Paddle is the first Carbon Fiber paddle in this review.

 Carbon Fiber has become an extremely popular material to make things out of because it is incredibly strong, durable, and very lightweight.
 It’s a great choice for stand-up paddles because it will not rust.